dnnsharp/excel/en/serialize_to_excel_from_entity_list.md

 **Remove Fields Names** - check this option if you do not want to serialize the names of the fields.

 **Use excel formulas** - with this option checked all formulas found will be applied.
-When a cell has a value that starts with = it will write it as a excel formula.
+When a cell has a value that starts with = it will write it as an excel formula.
 Example: =Sum(A1,A2)
 To escape the = add a ' in front of it.
+Example: '=Sum(A1,A2) this will be considered a normal string.

 **Criteria** - add a criteria that fielters the data.
 (Optional)